SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

    * [**Automation**](/docs/cse/automation/).
 Create smart actions that trigger automatically when certain events occur in Cloud SIEM.

 ### New UI

+The new UI provides a streamlined way to navigate in Sumo Logic.
+For more information, see [Tour the New Sumo Logic UI](/docs/get-started/sumo-logic-ui-new).

 #### Sidebar menu